p3palazzo/comparative-histories/chapter.md

 We have already seen how Heynen's aforementioned concept of modernization explicitly stated that linear history is a modern and Western invention.
-She also structured her book around the notion that modernism was entangled with "the bourgeois modernity of capitalist civilization" [@heynen:1999architecture, 12].
-Throughout her book *Architecture and Modernity*, it was implied that the culture of bourgeois capitalism was also a monolithic Northwestern European creation, leaving the rest of the world as a mere receiver and adapter of this culture.
+She also structured her book *Architecture and Modernity* around the notion that modernism was entangled with "the bourgeois modernity of capitalist civilization" [@heynen:1999architecture, 12].
+Throughout her book, it was implied that the culture of bourgeois capitalism was also a monolithic Northwestern European creation, leaving the rest of the world as a mere receiver and adapter of this culture.
 Thus, the entire intellectual debate around modernity she discussed in her book has